moodmosaic/Fare/README.md

 Fare is a .NET port of the well established Java library [dk.brics.automaton](http://www.brics.dk/automaton/) with API as close as possible to the corresponding dk.brics.automaton classes.

-This code is based on version 1.11-8 of dk.brics.automaton released on September 7, 2011.
-[ChangeLog] (http://www.brics.dk/automaton/ChangeLog)
+<i>This code is based on version 1.11-8 of dk.brics.automaton released on September 7, 2011.
+[ChangeLog] (http://www.brics.dk/automaton/ChangeLog)</i>

 Development environment
 -----------------------